-Finally, Primus expects to incur operating losses and negative cash flow from its Internet and data business as the Company expands, builds out and upgrades this part of the business.
-Any such losses and negative cash flow are expected to partially offset the expected positive cash flow generated by the voice business and effectively reduce the overall cash flow of Primus as a whole.
+Finally, the Company expects to incur operating losses and negative cash flow from its Internet and data business as the Company expands, builds out and upgrades this part of the business.
+Any such losses and negative cash flow are expected to partially offset the expected positive cash flow generated by the voice business and effectively reduce the overall cash flow of the Company as a whole.